 What type of insurance should I get for my GWM?

-Are GWM parts expensive in Australia?
+Are GWM parts available in Australia?

 Do I need commercial insurance for my GWM Cannon?